-Clinic report will be on Thursdays.
+Clinic report will be during clinical times (M-W; times will be on schedule.
+These will be zoom meetings).
 Exams will be given over a 4 day period online.

 Childcare, work schedules, & transportation are items that need to be addressed in advance to accommodate clinical rotation.